 - AI: There are a lot of tools that will help with sourcing and screening candidates and we will continue to see a rise in use and adaptation with agencies and in-house recruiters.

-- New Collar: When we look at talent, we will see continued growth of “New Collar” hiring.
+- New Collar: When we look at talent, we will see the continued growth of “New Collar” hiring.
 With coding boot camps and accreditations from organizations such as the General Assembly, we are going to see some organizations relax their narrow expectations of what school candidates went to and other illogical qualifications.
 Especially in more aggressive markets!

 Connect with Chad on LinkedIn.